bobbiejwilson/wd_s/README.md

 `grunt watch` - Automatically handle changes to javascript and css files.

-`grunt imageminnewer` - Minify images
+`grunt imageminnewer` - Minify images.

 `grunt` - Do it all once!